tanchongmin/john-youtube/AI-Videos/Its-Not-Yours-To-Carry/README.md

 YouTube short: https://www.youtube.com/watch?v=BhPJt2rm5nw

 To generate this yourself, simply copy the text prompts for each segment into Seedance 2.0 Mini.
-Then, add in the [Character sheet] (main_character.png) as well as the previous 15 second video if you have it.
+Then, add in the [Character Sheet](main_character.png) as well as the previous 15 second video if you have it.

 I did not do a keyframe lock for the starting frame to be the ending frame of the last shot, but perhaps you can do it, as I had to use transitions to skip some abrupt changes.
 Apparently, just putting the previous video there is not enough for frame consistency all the time.